CREATe-centre/sociaml-vcard/README.md

-## vCard library for OCaml
+# sociaml-vcard

-Library for parsing and creating contact information in the vCard format.
+> An OCaml library for parsing and creating vCard formatted data.

+**Development on this project has ceased.**

-Currently only version 4.0 of the vCard specification is supported.
+OCaml library for parsing and creating contact information in the vCard format.
+Only version 4.0 of the vCard specification is supported.

+## Installation

+This library is distributed through [OPAM](https://opam.ocaml.org/), simply run `opam install social-vcard`.
+The [Findlib](http://projects.camlcity.org/projects/findlib.html) package name is `sociaml_vcard`.

 ## Example Application